zaproxy/zaproxy-website/site/content/faq/how-do-you-add-a-script-to-zap-from-the-command-line.md

 weight: 4
 ---

-You can set any of the ZAP configuration file values via the command line, the trick is knowing what to set.

-The best way to do this is to set whatever you want to configure via the ZAP UI and then work out what values ZAP sets in the config.xml file.

-To add a script you'll need to use the following cmdline options (with the values changed to match your requirements of course;)
+To add a script you'll need to use the following [command line](/docs/desktop/cmdline) options (with the values changed to match your requirements of course;)